00DAYS : 00HRS : 00MIN : 00SEC

 The Hawaii Bar Exam is a 2-day exam consisting of the Uniform Bar Exam (UBE) and the Hawaii Legal Ethics Examination.
-The MBE is given on the last Wednesday of February and July and the MEE, MPT and the Hawaii Legal Ethics Examination given on the Tuesday prior to that., with the MBE given on the last Wednesday of February and July.
+The MBE is given on the last Wednesday of February and July and the MEE, MPT and the Hawaii Legal Ethics Examination given on the Tuesday prior to that.

 |Tue||7 Essays on any subject & Hawaii Legal Ethics Examination (4 hours)||2 Performance Test (3 hours)|

 |Wed||100 MBE Questions (3 hours)||100 MBE Questions (3 hours)|